Flutter Entertainment (LON:FLTR) Shares Down 7.9% – Here’s What Happened

 Wall Street Analyst Weigh In

-Several research analysts recently weighed in on FLTR shares.
-Deutsche Bank Aktiengesellschaft cut their target price on Flutter Entertainment from £202 to £190 and set a “buy” rating on the stock in a research report on Friday, January 23rd.
-Peel Hunt reiterated a “hold” rating and issued a £223 target price on shares of Flutter Entertainment in a research report on Thursday, November 13th.
-Citigroup dropped their price target on Flutter Entertainment from £254 to £244 and set a “buy” rating on the stock in a research report on Friday, November 28th.
-JPMorgan Chase & Co. reduced their price objective on Flutter Entertainment from £271 to £253 and set an “overweight” rating on the stock in a research note on Tuesday, December 2nd.
-Finally, Berenberg Bank boosted their target price on shares of Flutter Entertainment from £181 to £213 and gave the company a “buy” rating in a research note on Monday, January 19th.
-Four research analysts have rated the stock with a Buy rating and one has given a Hold rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of £224.60.
+FLTR has been the topic of a number of analyst reports.
+Peel Hunt reiterated a “hold” rating and set a £223 price objective on shares of Flutter Entertainment in a research note on Thursday, November 13th.
+JPMorgan Chase & Co. cut their price target on shares of Flutter Entertainment from £271 to £253 and set an “overweight” rating for the company in a report on Tuesday, December 2nd.
+Berenberg Bank lifted their price objective on shares of Flutter Entertainment from £181 to £213 and gave the company a “buy” rating in a research note on Monday, January 19th.
+Deutsche Bank Aktiengesellschaft lowered their price objective on shares of Flutter Entertainment from £202 to £190 and set a “buy” rating for the company in a research report on Friday, January 23rd.
+Finally, Citigroup reduced their target price on Flutter Entertainment from £254 to £244 and set a “buy” rating on the stock in a report on Friday, November 28th.
+Four investment analysts have rated the stock with a Buy rating and one has assigned a Hold rating to the company.
+According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average target price of £224.60.

 About Flutter Entertainment